abbeyperini/digital-garden/blogs/HTTP-2.md

 This code instantiates or makes an instance of an Express server I've called `app`.
 Now any HTTP messages sent to `http:localhost:8080` will be handled by `app`.

 Next run `node app.js` in your terminal to run the server.
 If it works, you should see "Server is running on port 8080..." logged in your terminal.
-Use <kbd>crtl</kbd> + <kbd>C</kbd> to kill the server.
+Use crtl + C to kill the server.
 Every time you change the server code, you'll either have to kill the server and run it again or use a tool like [nodemon](https://www.npmjs.com/package/nodemon) that watches for newly saved changes in your files and restarts the server for you.

 Now that our server is running, let's talk about setting up our routes.

 ## URLs, Routes, and Endpoints

 URL stands for Uniform Resource Locator, a specific type of Uniform Resource Identifier (URI).
 Basically, a street address but for a client or server hosted on the web.
-In [part 1](https://dev.to/abbeyperini/a-beginners-guide-to-http-part-1-definitions-38m7), we talked about how a URL has a protocol (http:// or https://).
+In [part 1](/blog.html?blog=HTTP-1), we talked about how a URL has a protocol (http:// or https://).
 I mentioned that ports were optional.
 If you're accessing a URL that uses HTTP or HTTPS, the port is not specified as long as the standard port is used (80 for HTTP and 443 for HTTPS).
 My server is running on port 8080 on my local machine, so its URL is `http://localhost:8080`.
 After the protocol, domain/host name (`localhost` for my server), and maybe a port number, you can pack a lot of information into a URL.

 You may be familiar with the terms route, routing, and router.
 Much like your wifi router helps your devices access different routes on the internet, a server has a router that specifies what happens when someone types that URL into the browser.
 If you've already been building webpages, you've made routes.
 In `http://localhost:3000/index.html`, index.html could be called a route.
 As you build bigger and more complex front-ends, you may end up building and installing routers in your client too.